opennetworkinglab/aether-docs/testing/sdcore_testing.rst

 1. `omec_deploy_dev`: this job executes the scalability test suite.
-2. `robotframework-test_dev`: this job is similar to `ng40-test_dev` with the exception that instead of directly executing NG40 commands it calls robot framework to exectue the test cases and publishes the test results using `RobotPublisher` Jenkins plugin.
+2. `robotframework-test_dev`: this job is similar to `ng40-test_dev` with the exception that instead of directly executing NG40 commands it calls robot framework to execute the test cases and publishes the test results using `RobotPublisher` Jenkins plugin.
 The robot results will also be copied to the upstream job and published there.
 3. `archive-artifacts_dev`: this job collects and uploads k8s and container logs.